 Feel free to message one of the moderators

 New Accounts are Limited

-New accounts cannot post links, cannot use signatures, and cannot customize their avatars.
-You will be granted these options once you have posted three times, and are thus promoted from rank "null" to rank "vertex".
+New accounts are subject to aggressive filtering by our automated spam-fighting bots.
+Go bots!
+Once you have posted three times, and are thus promoted from rank "null" to rank "vertex", you will be removed from their filtering.
 These limits help us combat spammers.
 Become a part of the Polycount community!
 Give a few people some thoughtful critiques.

 If you have an adblocker installed, this may prevent the Forum Ranking system from updating your rank, and thus it won't be able to grant you the new permissions.

 We don't like people making multiple accounts.
 One account per person is enough.
 If we see duplicate accounts we'll give you a warning, then delete the newer one.

 We are here to help, but like to see people who try to help themselves.

 How To Ask Questions The Smart Way

 - Try to find an answer by Searching the forums.
 Technical Talk is a great place to start.

 - Try to find an answer by searching the Polycount Wiki.